 Amanda Maksymiw (@AmandaMaks), Content Marketing Institute

-We asked Pat Flynn the following question:
+We asked Pat Flynn the same question:

-His response included a note about influencers:
+His response highlighted influencers:

 Step One: Identify The Influencer